vulcancreative/chinwag-ruby/README.md

 ```

+> Note : loading a custom dictionary does invoke quite a bit of IO overhead.
+It is best practice to load a dictionary and cache it for the entirety of its use cycle, in a global variable or otherwise.

 ### Opening a Blank Dictionary

 While having a blank dictionary is not particularly useful, you can append to it after the fact, gradually building a functional dictionary.
 Blank, unnamed dictionaries have no internal heap allocations, when first initialized.